James Jones First Novel Fellowship

 - Linked short stories

-- Self-published novels.
+- Self-published novels

-Manuscript Guidelines: A two-page (maximum) outline of the entire novel and the first 50 pages
+Manuscript Guidelines: A two-page (maximum) outline or synopsis of the entire novel and the first 50 pages

-Entries for the 2015 contest will be accepted after October 1, 2014.
+Entries for the 2022 contest will be accepted after October 1, 2021.

 Frequently Asked Questions